Dwight Howard: National team career

 On March 5, 2006, Howard was named to the 2006–2008 USA Basketball Men's Senior National Team program.
 As the team's regular starting center, he helped lead the team to a 5–0 record during its pre-World Championship tour, and subsequently helped the team win the bronze medal at the 2006 FIBA World Championship.
 During the FIBA Americas Championship 2007, Howard was on the team which won its first nine games en route to qualifying for the finals and a spot for the 2008 Olympics.
 He started in eight of those nine games, averaging 8.9 ppg, 5.3 rpg and led the team in shooting .778 from the field.
 In the finals, he made all seven of his shots and scored 20 points as the USA defeated Argentina to win the gold medal.

-On June 23, 2008, Howard was named as one of the members of the 12-man squad representing the United States in the 2008 Olympic Games in Beijing.
+On June 23, 2008, Howard was named as one of the 12 members of the US basketball team for the 2008 Olympic Games in Beijing.
 With Howard starting as center, Team USA won all of its games en route to the gold medal, restarting a streak of gold medals interrupted at the 2004 Olympics.
 Howard averaged 10.9 points and 5.8 rebounds per game in the tournament.